Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 Islands of Adventure: Hogsmeade

-🛍️ Stores: Ollivanders, Dervish and Banges, Filch’s Emporium of Confiscated Goods, Zonko’s Joke Shop, Honeydukes & Gladrags Wizardwear.
+🛍️ Stores: Ollivanders, Dervish and Banges, Filch’s Emporium of Confiscated Goods, Honeydukes & Gladrags Wizardwear.
+(Zonko’s Joke Shop closed in 2014; the space was absorbed into the Honeydukes expansion.)

-Unlike Diagon Alley, Hogsmeade is the entire Wizarding World of Harry Potter area at the Islands of Adventure theme park.
+Hogsmeade is the entire Wizarding World of Harry Potter area at Islands of Adventure.
 There are two iconic photo spots here:

 - In front of the Hogwarts Express facade